elvisAR-git/vm/README.md

    3. The items in the shelf
    4. The quantity of each item in the shelf

-### Shelves are harder to impliment without taking too much memeory and that would simulate a real vending machine.
+### Shelves are harder to impliment without taking too much memory and that would simulate a real vending machine which would be far cooler.